Concussion in Youth Sports: Ohio's Return-to-Play Law

 Per ORC 3707.52 as enacted by Ohio HB 143 of the 129th General Assembly, ODH is required to post free training programs that train coaches and referees in recognizing the signs and symptoms of concussions and head injuries.

-The following free online trainings have been approved by the Ohio Department of Health for coaches and referees:
+The three following free online trainings have been approved by ODH for coaches and referees:

 - When your registration is complete you may "order" the free concussion course offered along the left hand side of the page.
 Continue following prompts.
 Although it may look like you'll be charged for the course, there is no cost.

-- Once you've completed "checkout," you'll be able to take the free online course.
+- Once you have completed "checkout," you'll be able to take the free online course.

-- When you've completed and passed the course, you have the option of printing a certificate of completion.
+- When you have completed and passed the course, you have the option of printing a certificate of completion.

-Centers for Disease Control and Prevention Heads Up Concussion in Youth Sports On-Line Training Program: http://www.cdc.gov/concussion/HeadsUp/online_training.html
+3. Centers for Disease Control and Prevention (CDC) Heads Up Concussion in Youth Sports Training:

 Frequently Asked Questions

-Ohio's Return to Play Law: Frequently Asked Questions (Updated 5.30.13) - frequently asked questions document provides detailed information regarding Ohio's Return to Play Law.
+Ohio's Return to Play Law: Frequently Asked Questions (Updated 5.30.13) document provides detailed information regarding Ohio's Return to Play Law.

 More Information For Coaches, Referees and Parents